MysteryPancake/Houdini-Fun/README.md

 You can rasterize multiple textures for diffuse, specular, normals, opacity and any other passes you need.

 <img src="./images/gaussian_splats/cops_gsplat_layers.png" width="500">

-The result isn't as nice as [my original method](#gaussian-splat-relighting), but it's a decent approximation.

 As a bonus, since this bypasses Karma entirely, it renders in Karma CPU as well as Karma XPU!